Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/10/update-work-items-with-build-number-during-vnext-builds.md

 ## PowerShell build step

-Now you can add a PowerShell build step to your vNext build, calling the PowerShell script and passing the VSTS Username and Password.
+Now you can add a PowerShell build step to your vNext build, calling the PowerShell script and passing the Username and Password.

 :::div{.inset}
 :img{src="/img/2016/10/vnext-powershell-step.png" alt="vNext PowerShell Step" loading="lazy"}